SpringWorks Therapeutics Inc. (SWTX) – Don’t Believe the Hype: Check The Facts

 The top institutional shareholder in the company is Orbimed Advisors LLC. with over 7.41 million shares valued at $537.11 million.
 The investor’s holdings represent 15.11% of the SWTX Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Bain Capital Life Sciences Investors, LLC with 7.28 million shares valued at $528.04 million to account for 14.85% of the shares outstanding.
 The other top investors are Perceptive Advisors Llc which holds 4.18 million shares representing 8.52% and valued at over $302.97 million, while FMR, LLC holds 6.89% of the shares totaling 3.38 million with a market value of $244.97 million.

-SpringWorks Therapeutics Inc. (NASDAQ: SWTX) is -0.79% lower on its value in year-to-date trading and has touched a low of $26.86 and a high of $96.48 in the current 52-week trading range.
-The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
-Why not look at analysts view on what the future holds for the stock.
-The SWTX stock was last observed hovering at around $67.89 in the last trading session, with the day’s gains setting it 4.06% off its average median price target of $105.00 for the next 12 months.
-It is also 41.98% off the consensus price target high of $124.00 offered by 6 analysts, but current levels are 28.05% higher than the price target low of $100.00 for the same period.
+SpringWorks Therapeutics Inc. (NASDAQ: SWTX) is 1.97% higher on its value in year-to-date trading and has touched a low of $28.92 and a high of $96.48 in the current 52-week trading range.
+The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
+Here’s what analysts think will happen to its price in the coming time.
+The SWTX stock was last observed hovering at around $73.90 in the last trading session, with the day’s gains setting it 0.05% off its average median price target of $105.00 for the next 12 months.
+It is also 40.36% off the consensus price target high of $124.00 offered by 6 analysts, but current levels are 26.05% higher than the price target low of $100.00 for the same period.

-The stock witnessed a 2.57% loss in the last 1 month and extending the period to 3 months gives it a -8.85%, and is -1.03% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.80% over the week and 6.79% over the month.
+The stock witnessed a 9.91% loss in the last 1 month and extending the period to 3 months gives it a -11.89%, and is 8.93% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.03% over the week and 6.13% over the month.

 SpringWorks Therapeutics Inc. (SWTX) Analyst Forecasts